rpgreview/papersandpaychecks/pnp.md

 >
 > (Mary's player rolls a 2d6 plus their bonuses, scoring a total of 8 - a bare success, with consequences.)
 >
-> Mary: Just as well that was one of main skills.
+> Mary: Just as well that was one of my main skills.
 Now please let us have a coffee!
 >
-> (The Boss considers having the milk in fridge go off, but decides against it, for now - and notes it down as a future consquence.
+> (The Boss considers having the milk in fridge go off, but decides against it, for now - and notes it down as a future consequence.
 It will make for a good event in another scene)
 >
 > *The Boss*: Well now you all have coffee according to your preferred tastes.
 You are in the meeting room preparing the activities for the week.
 Walter's phone rings.
 It's the head of department, Professor Fleur Power.
 >
 > *Walter*: I suppose I'd better answer it.
 "Hello professor!
 How can we help you this fine day?"
 >
 > *The Boss*: Professor Power complains about the weather.
-However she does mention that the Dean has received a message that the Minister of Health is making a surprise visit that there needs to be a breakthrough this week on cardiovascular disease to receive more funding.
+However she does mention that the Dean has received a message that the Minister of Health is making a surprise visit and that there needs to be a breakthrough this week on cardiovascular disease to receive more funding.
 >
 > *Walter*: "Umm..
 The Minister does know that that we just can't generate scientific discoveries like that?"
 >